gtcore902/Portfolio-architecte-sophie-bluel/README.md

 This project is part of the OpenClassrooms web developer path :rocket:.
 This concerns the initial implementation of fundamental skills that need to be acquired to master the JavaScript language.
 The pages must generate data from the backend.
 A dynamic system for login, addition, and deletion of tasks needs to be created.
 To launch the project and get the identification token, consult the README.md files in the frontend and backend folders.

+Here is the list of skills required for the completion of the project:

+* Manage data from a form
+* Handle sorting and filtering of data
+* Save data locally
+* Use fetch to communicate with an API (GET, POST, DELETE)
+* Techniques and methods for updating the DOM without reloading the page

 The usable technologies are :
 * ![html5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 * ![css3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)